...

 6. Argue for modification of custody to primary physical custody if appropriate

-In some cases, if the court finds the proposed relocation is not in the child’s best interest, it may actually modify custody in your favor, awarding primary physical custody to you and allowing your child to remain in Los Angeles.
+In some cases, if the court finds the proposed relocation is not in the child’s best interest, it may actually modify custody in your favor, awarding primary physical custody to you and allowing your child to remain in their current home.

 Scenario 1 – Out-of-State Job Offer